 The beauty of this fireplace is its freedom.
 It easily mounts on the floor, sitting on a base of masonry or black steel, and it can be installed in almost any room.
 The gas flame is visible from every direction, set behind a band of glass panels that slide around the fireplace’s metal trunk.
 The designer drew inspiration from the open space and clean lines of Japanese interiors.

 In an cold-weather environment, the fireplace would be used quite often, so she undoubtedly made it the centerpiece of the gathering room.
 This energy-efficient gas fireplace offers the convenience of a preset thermostat with its sleek stainless steel design.
-To complement the maple flooring and pull in a taste of the outdoors, Linda added birch panels to the fireplace chase and a three-dimensional, steel wall sculpture with midcentury designs in mind.You can download all 8 of Zeta Architecture: Hexagon is the new circle in 2016 photo to your laptop by right clicking picture and then save image as.
-Don't forget to share if you interest with this photo.
+To complement the maple flooring and pull in a taste of the outdoors, Linda added birch panels to the fireplace chase and a three-dimensional, steel wall sculpture with midcentury designs in mind.You can download all 8 of Zeta Architecture: Hexagon is the new circle in 2016 picture to your computer by right clicking image and then save image as.
+Don't forget to share if you interest with this image.